MikeTaylor/firefly/folioctl/README.md

 ## Overview

 This directory contains a command-line tool, `folioctl`, that provides practical support for the Firefly concepts.
-It is invoked with one of several supported subcommand, like the way `yarn` can do `yarn install`, `yarn add` and `yarn run`.
+It is invoked with one of several supported subcommand, in the spirit of commands like `apachectl and kubectl` which are invoked like `apachectl start` and `apachectl graceful`.

 ## What's here?